 Wander through the historic Sanmachi Suji District

-A highlight of any trip to Takayama is travelling through the streets of Sanmachi Suji.
+If you’ve chosen to add Takayama to your off-the-beaten path Japan itinerary, a highlight of any trip here will be travelling through the streets of Sanmachi Suji.
 The district is in the centre of the city’s old town and features the best-preserved examples of historic Japanese structures.

 The narrow streets feature traditional buildings on each side, including a mixture of houses, restaurants, and shops.
 You can even find a couple of sake breweries and quaint little cafes.